-Benefit Description You pay Physical and occupational therapies Standard Option Basic Option 60 visits per calendar year (combined benefit for Physical and Occupational Therapy): \$25 per outpatient office visit 20% after deductible • Physical habilitative and rehabilitative therapy by qualified physical therapists to attain or restore bodily function when you have a total or partial loss of bodily function due to illness or injury Nothing for inpatient • Occupational habilitative and rehabilitative therapy by occupational therapists to assist you in attaining or resuming self-care and improved functioning in other activities of daily life when you have a total or partial loss of bodily function due to illness or injury Not covered: All charges All charges • Long-term therapy Exercise programs Maintenance therapy Cognitive rehabilitation programs • Therapies done primarily for educational purposes • Services provided by local, state and federal government agencies, including schools Speech therapy Standard Option Basic Option Habilitative and rehabilitative services for 60 visits per calendar year. \$25 per outpatient office visit 20% after deductible Nothing for inpatient Nothing for inpatient Not covered: All charges All charges • Therapies done primarily for educational purposes • Therapy for tongue thrust in the absence of swallowing problems • Voice therapy for occupation or performing arts • Services provided by local, state, and federal government agencies including schools Hearing services (testing, treatment, and supplies) Standard Option Basic Option • Hearing aids for children through age 17, if the hearing aids are prescribed, fitted, and dispensed by a licensed Plan audiologist All charges in excess of \$1,000 for each hearing impaired ear All charges in excess if \$1,000 for each hearing impaired ear every 36 Notes: every 36 months months • A single hearing aid providing hearing to both ears (binaural hearing aid) is considered two hearing aids for purposes of this benefit. • For coverage of: - Hearing screenings, see Section 5(a), Preventive care, children and, for any other hearing testing, see Section 5(a), Diagnostic and treatment services. - Audible prescription reading and speech generating devices, see Section 5(a), Durable medical equipment
+Benefit Description You pay Physical and occupational therapies Standard Option Basic Option 60 visits per calendar year (combined benefit for Physical and Occupational Therapy): Physical habilitative and rehabilitative therapy by qualified physical therapists to attain or restore bodily function when you have a total or partial loss of bodily function due to illness or injury Occupational habilitative and rehabilitative therapy by occupational therapists to assist you in attaining or resuming self-care and improved functioning in other activities of daily life when you have a total or partial loss of bodily function due to illness or injury \$25 per outpatient office visit Nothing for inpatient All charges 20% of the Plan allowance (deductible applies) All charges Not covered: Long-term therapy Exercise programs Maintenance therapy Cognitive rehabilitation programs Therapies done primarily for educational purposes Services provided by local, state and federal government agencies, including schools An charges An charges Speech therapy Standard Option Basic Option Habilitative and rehabilitative services for 60 visits per calendar year. \$25 per outpatient office visit Nothing for inpatient 20% of the Plan allowance (deductible applies) Not covered: All charges Nothing for inpatient All charges Therapies done primarily for educational purposes Therapy for tongue thrust in the absence of swallowing problems Voice therapy for occupation or performing arts Services provided by local, state, and federal government agencies including schools Hearing services (testing, treatment, and supplies) Standard Option Basic Option Hearing aids for children through age 17, if the hearing aids are prescribed, fitted, and dispensed by a licensed Plan audiologist Notes: All charges in excess of \$1,000 for each hearing impaired ear every 36 months All charges in excess if \$1,000 for each hearing impaired ear every 36 months A single hearing aid providing hearing to both ears (binaural hearing aid) is considered two hearing aids for purposes of this benefit.
+For coverage of: Hearing screenings, see Section 5(a), Preventive care, children and, for any other hearing testing, see Section 5(a), Diagnostic and treatment services.
+Audible prescription reading and speech generating devices, see Section 5(a), Durable medical equipment